 What meanings are created in the sequence you have studied and what do they tell us about narrative, character development and genre?
 1000 words

-Using appropriate technical terminology, and with some reflection on the meaning their use creates, you will annotate when we see different technical elements in the sequence.
+with some reflection on the meaning their use creates, you will annotate when

 To complete this successfully you will need to:

-As you play through the sequence, annotate when you see examples of different camera, editing, sound and mise-en-scène features.
-In your annotated analysis you must identify:
+you see examples of different camera, editing, sound and mise-en-scène

-a. which technical elements are used (using correct terminology)
+which technical elements are used (using correct

-b. when they are used (give a time code)
+terminology)b. when they are used (give a time code)

 c. what meanings they create and what they tell us about the sequence in terms of: